mramitpatel/mramitpatel.github.io/app/projects/_posts/2014-12-20-lasik-plus.md

 summary: "I redesigned LasikPlus.com with a focus on conversions, reponsivity and mobile bookings."

 overview: "LasikPlus is one of the nations largest providers of Laser eye treatments.
 I crafted a site that informs, educates and convert users into active bookings.<br><br>The result was a full redesign involving redesigned color palettes, image treatments and ultimately evolved digital branding.
-The site is responsive across all devices and utilizes ExpressionEngine as a CMS."
+The site is responsive across all devices and utilizes ExpressionEngine as a CMS.
+Designed at UnitOneNine."

 homeimage: hero-macbook.png
 projectHero: hero.svg